Last Thursday (27.11.14) we were invited to the re-launch of Oakley Hall Hotel near Basingstoke, following its £4m renovation.

 With a total of 50 bedrooms, and a meeting capacity of around 100 delegates (or up to 300 for conferences and dinners in the permanent marquee), Oakley Hall Hotel offers fantastic facilities to anyone looking for a small to large sized event venue in the Surrey/Hampshire area.
 Extensive grounds (over 300 acres!) and a permanent marquee also mean that Oakley Hall Hotel is also a perfect team building event venue.
 The food that we tasted was very good and many of the vegetables are grown in the hotel’s own Kitchen Garden or sourced locally, wherever possible.

-All in all (in case you hadn’t already guessed!), we were really impressed with Oakley Hall Hotel and would have no hesitation in recommending it to clients looking for a meeting or team building venue in the west Surrey or Hampshire area.
+All in all (in case you hadn’t already guessed!), we were really impressed with Oakley Hall Hotel and would have no hesitation in recommending it to clients looking for a venue for their next team building event or corporate away day.